1970 Huascarán debris avalanche: Relief efforts

 Due to Yungay's cultural and economic importance as the capital of Yungay Province, many survivors not only from Yungay but the surrounding villages resisted government efforts to resettle them elsewhere.
 Within a year of the disaster, some 2,000 survivors had clustered in the refugee camp known as "Yungay Norte", only a few hundred metres north of the destroyed city.
 Although this location was much safer from landslides than old Yungay, it was geographically constrained – "aid personnel speculated that if the capital of the province were relocated there, it would soon outgrow the safe area and spill over into dangerous zones."

 The national government created the Comisión de Reconstrucción y Rehabilitación de la Zona Afectada (CRYRZA) agency to oversee aid and reconstruction efforts in the areas affected by the Ancash earthquake.
 Soon after the disaster, authorities supervised repair of Yungay's irrigation systems which had been destroyed by the mudflow.
 However, the year's agricultural output still fell far short of normal.
 Relief efforts were hindered by the damage to roads and bridges in rough terrain; "it took two or three days for supplies to reach the upper Santa valley by road from Lima airport."

 There was controversy over the distribution of aid, as urban dwellers felt they were not receiving enough compared to indigenous peasants.
-President Juan Velasco saw the disaster as "a unique opportunity" to carry out his populist agenda, which aimed to erase socioeconomic divides in rural provinces such as Yungay.
+President Juan Velasco Alvarado saw the disaster as "a unique opportunity" to carry out his populist agenda, which aimed to erase socioeconomic divides in rural provinces such as Yungay.
 "For the urban elite accustomed to advantages over the indigenous population, equality was an insidious proposition."
 Yet for rural inhabitants, "it was a unique opportunity for social mobility in a frontier-like scenario."